umbraco/UmbracoDocs/Reference/using-ioc.md

 ##Overview

-Since Umbraco 7 we use IoC in the Umbraco source code for the backend site.
-With that said, it is possible to implement whatever IoC engine that you'd like you just need to re-register our api controllers!
+We don't use IoC in the Umbraco source code.
+This isn't because we don't like it or don't want to use it, it's because we want you as a developer to be able to use whatever IoC framework that you would like to use without jumping through any hoops.
+With that said, it means it is possible to implement whatever IoC engine that you'd like!

 ##Implementation